-- 1. The scheme delivers 100% affordable housing for local people who are unable to obtain accommodation on the open market (as defined in the definition of affordable housing in the NPPF and Breckland District Council's Housing Allocations Policy); - 2.
-The affordable housing is justified by a Local Housing Needs Assessment; - 3.
-Proposals should be either adjacent, or well related, to existing settlements; - 4.
-The dwelling will remain as affordable housing in perpetuity (secured through s106 and a Local Connection Criteria as per the Council's Housing Allocation Policy will apply); - 5.
-The scheme demonstrates good design, is of a style appropriate to its immediate surroundings and scale proportionate to existing development; and - 6.
-There is clear evidence of the viability of the scheme. - 7.
-The scheme demonstrates good design that is sympathetic to the local area and existing settlement; - 8.
-The scheme provides an element of specialist housing, subject to local need.
+- a.
+The scheme delivers 100%\(MM33) affordable housing for local people who are unable to obtain accommodation on the open market (as defined in the definition of affordable housing in the NPPF and Breckland District Council's Housing Allocations Policy); - b.
+The affordable housing is justified by a Local Housing Needs Assessment; - c.
+Proposals should be either adjacent, or well related, to existing settlements; - d.
+The dwelling will remain as affordable housing in perpetuity (secured through s106 and a Local Connection Criteria as per the Council's Housing Allocation Policy will apply); - e.
+The scheme demonstrates good design, is of a style appropriate to its immediate surroundings and scale proportionate to existing development and; - f.
+There is clear evidence of the viability of the scheme; and